Categories: News

 Beware the Ides of March for Adoption of CD Ordinances!

-Both ordinances include some of the typical requirements we have seen in others including, written notice to builder upon discovery of defects, builder inspection and testing rights, and owner notification and majority consent before an HOA can file a construction defect lawsuit.
+Both ordinances include some of the typical requirements we have seen in others.
+This includes written notice to the builder upon discovery of defects, builder inspection, and testing rights.
+It also includes owner notification and majority consent before an HOA can file a construction defect lawsuit.
 However, each municipality has included provisions in their respective versions to distinguish them from the rest of the pack.

-The Loveland ordinance includes a builder right to repair provision.
-However, the right is not automatic, but is contingent upon the builder obtaining the owner’s written permission before it can correct any construction deficiencies.
+The Loveland ordinance includes a builder’s right-to-repair provision.
+However, the right is not automatic.
+It is contingent upon the builder obtaining the owner’s written permission before it can correct any construction deficiencies.
 Owners still have a say and control over whether the builder can provide repairs!

 Share the Knowledge